istio/istio/DEV-GUIDE.md

 ### Adding dependencies

-It will occasionally be necessary to add a new dependency to Mixer, either in support of a new adapter or to provide additional core functionality.

-Mixer dependencies are maintained in the [WORKSPACE](https://github.com/istio/mixer/blob/master/WORKSPACE) file.
+It will occasionally be necessary to add a new external dependency to the system Dependencies are maintained in the [WORKSPACE](https://github.com/istio/istio/blob/master/WORKSPACE) file.
 To add a new dependency, please append to the bottom on the file.
 A dependency can be added manually, or via [wtool](https://github.com/bazelbuild/rules_go/blob/master/go/tools/wtool/main.go).